-Racks for Storage of Kayaks, Paddle Boards, Rafts, and Similar Personal Property:
+Storage of Kayaks, Paddle Boards, Rafts, and Similar Personal Property:

-The Beach facility includes storage racks where Owners can, subject to availability, reserve rack space for seasonal storage by the Owner (or its Allowed Users) to store kayaks, paddle boards, and similar personal property (in each case to the extent such property fits reasonably within the space on the racks allocated to the Owner).
-If there are more applications for rack space than exists, a lottery will be conducted in a manner determined by the Property Manager and reasonably similar to the boat buoy lottery rules.
-The Association is not responsible for theft, vandalism, or damage to any personal property or equipment that is stored on the racks.

-All personal property must be removed from the storage racks at the Beach facility no later than October 15 of each year.
+The Beach facility includes storage racks where Owners and other Allowed Users can, subject to availability, reserve rack space for the seasonal storage of store kayaks, paddle boards, and similar personal property.
+If there are more applications for rack space than exists, a lottery will be conducted similar to the boat buoy lottery rules.
+Use of those racks is on a first-come-first-served basis and The Association is not responsible for theft, vandalism, or damage to any personal property or equipment that is stored on the racks.
+All personal property must be removed from the racks no later than October 15 of each year.
 If an Allowed User fails to remove his or her personal property on or before the October 15th deadline the Association stall shall be entitled to remove the property (after providing reasonable notice to the Allowed User, if known) and dispose of the property without liability to the owner of the removed personal property.
-The Association also may impose a disposition fee of up to \$250 for any equipment left by an Owner beyond the October 15th removal deadline.